OlivierDeRivoyre/TeamRanking/readme.md

  - a game is a match between two teams.
  - the output of the game is only a win or a loss.
  - the player skill level does not change.
 The player does not progress.
+ - the skill player is a random number between 0 and 1000 in a normal distribution (result of 10 dices of 100).
  - each player have a fixed skill level.
 The team wich has the bigger sum of score (=the better players) win.
  - multiple games (i.e. match) can be played on one round, but a team can play only one game per round against another team.
  - A certain number of round is set (20 for example)